Conveyancing solicitors fees

 • Land registration fee - £20 - £1105 (fixed cost depending on the cost of the property)

-A solicitor’s quote should cover the basic conveyancing fee (that covers the legal work) as well as all or most of the disbursement costs that may come up during conveyancing.
+A solicitor’s quote should cover the basic conveyancing fee, solicitor conveyancing fees (that cover the legal work), as well as all or most of the disbursement costs that may come up during conveyancing.

 Be wary of receiving a quote that does not list all the disbursements clearly.